List of built-in macOS apps: Dock

-The Dock is the main method of launching and switching between applications on macOS.
+The Dock is the main method of launching and switching between applications; it is a component of the graphical interface shell of macOS.
 It can hold any number of items and resizes them dynamically to fit while using magnification to better view smaller items.
 By default, it appears on the bottom edge of the screen, but it can also instead be placed on the left or right edges of the screen if the user wishes.

 Finder

-Finder is the default file manager and graphical interface shell of macOS.
-It is responsible for the launching of other applications, and for the overall user management of files, disks, and network volumes.
+Finder is the default file manager; it is a component of the graphical interface shell of macOS.
+It can be used to open files and launch other applications, and is responsible for the overall user management of files, disks, and network volumes.
 The Finder uses a view of the file system that is rendered using a desktop metaphor; that is, the files and folders are represented as appropriate icons.
 There is a "favorites" sidebar of commonly used and important folders on the left of the Finder window.
 Finder can also display previews of a range of files, such as images, applications and PDF files.
 The Quick Look feature allows users to quickly examine documents and images in more detail from the finder by pressing the space bar without opening them in a separate application.

 Following the deprecation of iTunes, Finder is also now responsible for the backup and transfer of files to iPhone and iPad devices.

 Launchpad

-Launchpad is an application launcher that was first introduced in OS X Lion.
+Launchpad is an application launcher that was introduced in OS X Lion.
 It displays all applications installed on the user's machine in a grid of icons, which can be put into folders.
 Launchpad provides an alternative way to start applications in macOS, in addition to other options such as the Dock, Finder, and Spotlight search.
 Launchpad can be used to uninstall apps that came from the Mac App Store.

 The Launchpad was replaced in macOS Tahoe with an Applications interface, which integrates with Spotlight and categorizes apps into categories similar to the App Library on iOS and iPadOS.